What are the transactions made at the end of an accounting period?

-What are the closing entries?
+What are the closing entries used for?

-Closing entries are the journal entries made at the end of the period, used to update retained earnings to reflect the results of operations and to eliminate the balances in the revenue and expense accounts, so that they may be used again in a subsequent period.
+Closing entries are mainly made to update the Retained Earnings to reflect the results of operations and to eliminate the balances in the revenue and expense accounts, enabling them to be used again in a subsequent period.

-When closing entries are passed?
+When are closing entries passed?